linode/docs/docs/applications/development/install-gogs-on-debian-jessie.md

         wget https://storage.googleapis.com/golang/go1.5.1.linux-amd64.tar.gz
         tar -C /home/git/local -xvzf go1.5.1.linux-amd64.tar.gz

 3. Set the `GOPATH` environment variable to specify the location of our workspace.
-We will set the variables in our `.bashrc` file so they will be available everytime we enter the shell.
+We will set the variables in our `.bashrc` file, so they will be available everytime we enter the shell:

         echo 'export GOROOT=$HOME/local/go' >> $HOME/.bashrc
         echo 'export GOPATH=$HOME/go' >> $HOME/.bashrc